Calling all second-year undergraduates

 So we cooked up Word Experience: every year, we gather about 20 people together for two days of creativity, workshops and fun stuff.
 Along the way we’ll talk to you about how you can make a career out of writing for business, show you how our agency works, and some Writer folk will tell you their own stories of how they got into business writing.
 We might even get you working with us on a live project.

-Then we usually pick two people from each year to come back and join us for a short paid internship.
+Plus, we usually pick two people from each year to come back and join us for a short paid internship.
 (And some of those have ended up working here.)

 Keep reading if: